National Sealed Source Registry and Sealed Source Tracking System Annual reports

 Current NSSR and SSTS annual report

-- The number of sources in the NSSR increased by 9%.
+- The number of sealed sources in the NSSR increased by 11% in 2017.

-- There were 15 reported events involving lost, stolen and found sealed sources.
+- There were a total of 11 reported events involving 19 lost, stolen and found sealed sources.

 Previous NSSR and SSTS annual reports